Virtual Study Assistant: Student Guide

 Introduction

-The UMD AI Study Assistant is now a part of ELMS-Canvas!
+The UMD Virtual Study Assistant is now a part of ELMS-Canvas!
 This GenAI-powered chatbot is here to help you 24/7 with your course, whether you're confused about a reading, unsure how homework is graded, or want a quick summary of lecture material.
-Whether studying late at night or prepping for a quiz, AI Study Assistant is always ready to support your learning:
+Whether studying late at night or prepping for a quiz, Virtual Study Assistant is always ready to support your learning:

 Top

-Once your instructor has set up the AI Study Assistant for your class, you can start using it immediately.
-Click the AI Study Assistant button in the sidebar menu to get started.
+Once your instructor has set up the Virtual Study Assistant for your class, you can start using it immediately.
+Click the Virtual Study Assistant button in the sidebar menu to get started.

-This will take you to the AI Study Assistant screen.
+This will take you to the Virtual Study Assistant screen.
 At the top of the page, you'll see some background information and instructions to help you get started.
-Below that, look for the title bar labeled AI Study Assistant to find the chatbot interface.
+Below that, look for the title bar labeled Virtual Study Assistant to find the chatbot interface.

 What is it?

-This study assistant is a custom-built AI assistant created by the University of Maryland.
-Unlike general AI tools like ChatGPT, this assistant is directly connected to your course in Canvas and is trained using your actual class materials, such as the syllabus, assignments, announcements, and more.
+This Study Assistant is a custom-built AI assistant created by the Division of Information Technology (DIT) at the University of Maryland.
+Unlike other AI tools, this assistant is directly connected to your course in Canvas and is trained using your actual class materials, such as the syllabus, assignments, announcements, and more.

 Why it's different